scaleoutsean/sfc/README.md

 - SolidFire Graphite Collector before NetApp's acquisition of SolidFire:
   - solidfire-graphite-collector.py - original SolidFire collector script by "cbiebers" (the Github account and repo were deleted at some point so I can't provide the URLs)

-See [CHANGELOG.md](./CHANGELOG.md) for more details on HCI Collector and SFC software changes.
+See [CHANGELOG.md](./CHANGELOG.md) for more details about the HCI Collector and SFC software changes.

 I sometimes [blog about SolidFire](http://scaleoutsean.github.io) and maintain curated SolidFire resources such as [Awesome SolidFire](http://github.com/scaleoutsean/awesome-solidfire), where you can find pointers to various SolidFire content and simple Python and PowerShell scripts.